 The Medical Education Portal provided students with an extremely high quality experience which addressed the complexity of the five year programme.
 Across the UK and Ireland no medical school has managed to fully address this complexity and I shared my experiences within medical education communities to help inform their approaches.

 My role on the VLE tendering process in Queen’s was as faculty representative and through that presented the difficulties that many of the healthcare programmes had, were in part related to the VLE and in part related to how communication takes place between the student information system and the VLE.
 Sitting on one of the selection committees thus afforded me the chance to push for the inclusion of programme level spaces as well as module spaces.
 Once Canvas was selected I was the technical lead of the pilot rollout with several Master level programmes, working with staff to raise awareness and facilitate training sessions.
-This rollout replaced a SharePoint based bespoke system so this afforded me the opportunity to encourage staff to design their modules anew with up to date content which was copyright compliant as well as replicate a consistent layout for navigation to minimise students’ cognitive load.
+This rollout replaced a SharePoint folder-based bespoke system so this afforded me the opportunity to encourage staff to design their modules anew with up-to-date content which was copyright compliant as well as replicate a consistent layout for navigation to minimise students’ cognitive load.

 Smaller Picture Example: Digital Escape Rooms